 signal We’re building a bot I held off on this longer than I probably should have.
 The case for an AI-facing interface has been obvious for a while.
 The case against it (hallucination risk, data security, governance exposure) was obvious too.
-What moved me was straightforward: I've spent years building tools for power
+What moved me was straightforward: I've spent years building tools for

 fieldnotes Fix the day We don't have direct S3 access.
 Entra-AWS identity friction makes that a non-starter for now, which means passively reading external tables from S3 isn't viable; not unless we're committing to full truncate-and-reload cycles on billion-row tables.
-We're not.
-So we built around
+We're

 threshold The wall has a name: linear algebra I hit a wall in my quantum research.
 The wall has a name.
 Linear algebra was, in my entire math education, approximately one day of high school.
 The lesson went something like: here are matrices, they're easy, moving on.
 I had no reason to push back on that